Watch Talk: What’s the Lift Angle of a Watch?

 In this article, I’ll explain what the lift angle is and why it’s important.

 The balance wheel swings clockwise and counterclockwise.
 Each one of those swings is called a “beat.”

 In the middle of a clockwise swing and a counterclockwise swing, the impulse pin enters the crown of the pallet fork.

-At the end of the swing, the impulse pin will start to come back and enter the crown of the pallet fork from the other side, and so on.
+At the end of the swing, the impulse pin comes back and enters the crown of the pallet fork from the other side, and so on.

 The angle in degrees between the entry and the release of the impulse pin is called the lift angle.

 The lift angle is necessary to calculate the amplitude